lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 Image Search (ObsTAP)
 =====================

+You can perform image searches by clicking in the "DP0.2 Images" tab on top of the screen.
-The "Image Search (ObsTAP)" functionality has many new features -- not just new for DP0.2, but new to the Firefly interface, and DP0 Delegates are among the first to use them.
+This functionality has many new features -- not just new for DP0.2, but new to the Firefly interface, and DP0 Delegates are among the first to use them.

-Checking the "Use Image Search (ObsTAP)" box below "LSST DP0.2 DC2 Tables" will change the user interface to display query constraint options that are specific to the image data, as described below.
+Clicking on that tab will change the user interface to display query constraint options that are specific to the image data, as described below.

 For more information about the image types available in the DP0.2 data set, see the :ref:`DP0-2-Data-Products-DPDD`.